HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 ## Internationalization

+{# TODO Authors: Intro sentence #}

 ### Direction

 When text is presented in horizontal lines, most writing systems display characters from left to right.
 Urdu, Arabic and Hebrew display characters from right to left, except for numbers, which are written from left to right; they are bidirectional.
 Some characters—such as brackets, quote marks, punctuation—could be used in either a left to right or a right to left context and are said to be directionally neutral.
 Things get more complex when text strings of different languages are nested in one another—English text containing a short quote in Hebrew which contains some English words, for example.
 The Unicode bidirectional algorithm defines how to lay out paragraphs of mixed-direction text, but it needs to know the base direction of the paragraph.

 To support bidirectionality, explicit support for indicating direction is available in both HTML via ([the `dir` attribute](https://html.spec.whatwg.org/multipage/dom.html#the-dir-attribute) and the [`<bdo>` element](https://html.spec.whatwg.org/multipage/text-level-semantics.html#the-bdo-element)), and CSS (the [direction](https://www.w3.org/TR/css-writing-modes-3/#direction) and [`unicode-bidi`](https://www.w3.org/TR/css-writing-modes-3/#unicode-bidi) properties.
 We looked at usage of both HTML and CSS methods.

 Only 12.14% of pages on mobile (and a similar 10.76% on desktop) set the `dir` attribute on the `<html>` element.
 Which is fine: most writing systems in the world are `ltr`, and the default `dir` value is `ltr`.
-Of the pages which *did* set `dir` on `<html>`, 91% set it to `ltr` while 8.5% set it to `rtl` and 0.32% to `auto` (the explicit direction is unknown value, mainly useful for templates which will be filled with unknown content).
+Of the pages which did set `dir` on `<html>`, 91% set it to `ltr` while 8.5% set it to `rtl` and 0.32% to `auto` (the explicit direction is unknown value, mainly useful for templates which will be filled with unknown content).
 An even smaller number, 2.63%, set `dir` on `<body>`.
 Which is good, because setting it on `<html>` also covers you for content in the `<head>`, like `<title>`.

+{# TODO Authors: I can't find this 2.63% number in the data (https://docs.google.com/spreadsheets/d/1sMWXWjMujqfAREYxNbG_t1fOJKYCA6ASLwtz4pBQVTw/edit#gid=368716708) and it's not smaller than 0.32% so bit confused??? #}

 Why set direction using HTML attributes rather than CSS styling?
 One reason is separation of concerns: direction has to do with content which is the purview of HTML.
-It is also the [recommended practice](https://www.w3.org/International/tutorials/bidi-xhtml/index.en): *"Avoid using CSS or Unicode control codes for managing direction where you can use markup"*.
+It is also the [recommended practice](https://www.w3.org/International/tutorials/bidi-xhtml/index.en): <q>Avoid using CSS or Unicode control codes for managing direction where you can use markup</q>.
 After all, the style sheet might not load, and the text still needs to be readable.

 ### Logical vs physical properties